TheRinger/docker-slack64-current-zfs/README.md

 ## Build the image

-This step creates a Slackware64-current Docker container to build the ZFS and SPL packages in.
+This step creates a Slackware64-current Docker image to build the ZFS and SPL packages in.

 ```
 docker build -t slack64_zfs:1.0 .